pshriwise/openmc/docs/source/usersguide/install.rst

   being used must support OpenMP.
 (Default: on)

 dagmc
-  Enables use of CAD-based DAGMC_ geometries.
+  Enables use of CAD-based DAGMC_ geometries and MOAB_ unstructured mesh tallies.
 Please see the note about DAGMC in the optional dependencies list for more information on this feature.
 The installation directory for DAGMC should also be defined as `DAGMC_ROOT` in the CMake configuration command.
+  (Default: off)

+libmesh
+  Enables the use of unstructured mesh tallies with libMesh_.
 (Default: off)

 coverage
   Compile and link code instrumented for coverage analysis.
 This is typically